mvds-dev/mvds-dev/README.md

 I'm a passionate software developer, always curious to learn and create!

 ### 🌟 About Me
-- 🖥️ Started my tech journey at 5 years old with an Intel 486-powered PC.
+- 🖥️ Started my tech at 16 with my first linux computer.
 - 🌱 Currently learning advanced mobile, cloud services, web development.
 - 🚀 Passionate about creating impactful software and exploring new technologies.